-Appeal of utilization management decisions for medical necessity
+Appeal of utilization management decisions

-.A member, a member representative, or a health care provider acting on behalf of the member, with the member's written consent may submit an appeal related to an adverse action by Blue Cross Complete, to include a service denial, delay or limitation.
+A health care professional or provider may submit an appeal related to an adverse action of a post service request by of an action or service denial by Blue Cross Complete, including a service denial, delay or limitation.
 The appeal must be submitted with documentation to support medical necessity or appropriateness.